lune-climate/lune-docs/docs/product-and-design-guides/carbon-intensity.md

 In this example, a company wants to nudge customers in using more EVs for shipping goods.
 To achieve this they want to show each customer’s carbon intensity, compared to the average.

-Carbon intensity ranges between 0 and 100 gCO₂ / t×km (based on their customers’ aggregate data).
-The average is 42 gCO₂ / t×km.
+Carbon intensity ranges between 0 and 100 gCO₂ / tkm (based on their customers’ aggregate data).
+The average is 42 gCO₂ / tkm.

 </div>
 </div>